DEMONEROSSO

 The D-air® airbag has its own engineered shape – it doesn’t just assume the shape of the garment that contains it, suit, jacket or vest.
 That gives you an even better idea of its crushproof construction.
 This is the best way to ensure adequate impact damping and dissipation of impact energy over as wide an area as possible.

-As explained, the D-air® Racing and D-air® Road bags installed in motorcycle airbag suits, jackets or vests feature different shapes to protect different areas of the body, but the technology and materials from which they are constructed are the same, and are the same as the system used by professional MotoGP™ riders.
+As explained, the D-air® Racing and D-air® Road bags installed in motorcycle airbag suits or vests feature different shapes to protect different areas of the body, but the technology and materials from which they are constructed are the same, and are the same as the system used by professional MotoGP™ riders.

 The microfilaments inside the D-air® airbag